Kitanofuji Katsuaki: Career

-Kitanofuji began his professional career in January 1957 at the age of just 14, joining Dewanoumi stable.
+Kitanofuji began his professional career in January 1957 at the age of 14 and joined Dewanoumi stable.
 In November 1963 he achieved a perfect 15–0 score in the second highest jūryō division (a feat not equalled until 43 years later by Baruto) and was promoted to the top makuuchi division.
 In his debut top division tournament in January 1964 he scored 13 wins, although he faced only his fellow maegashira.
 He won the Fighting Spirit award and was promoted straight to komusubi.
 By 1966 he was firmly established in the san'yaku ranks at sekiwake.
 He reached ōzeki rank in July 1966.
 Although he had won only 28 bouts in the previous three tournaments (at least 33 are normally needed), Yutakayama was the only ōzeki at the time, and he was promoted largely because of his potential.

 In January 1967 he followed the coach who had scouted him, former yokozuna Chiyonoyama, to a new stable, Kokonoe.
 His first tournament championship came in March of that year.
-Kitanofuji was competing in an era dominated by Taihō, but he emerged from the great yokozuna's shadow by winning consecutive championships in November 1969 and January 1970 to secure his own promotion to yokozuna.
+Kitanofuji was competing in an era dominated by Taihō, but he emerged from the great yokozunas shadow by winning consecutive championships in November 1969 and January 1970 to secure his own promotion to yokozuna.
 Promoted alongside him was his friend and rival Tamanoumi.
 His first title as a yokozuna came in May 1970.
 After a run of relatively mediocre 11–4 marks he won in May 1971 with a perfect record and he took two other championships that year.

 However, Tamanoumi's sudden death in October 1971 shook Kitanofuji badly and affected his performance in the ring.
 Now the sole yokozuna in sumo, he went into a slump.
-After poor performances in the first two tournaments of 1972, he pulled out of the May 1972 tourney because of insomnia.
+After poor performances in the first two tournaments of 1972, he pulled out of the May 1972 tournament because of insomnia.
 He took a leave of absence from the next tournament in July, but went on a trip to Hawaii and was caught surfboarding.
 He was cautioned by the Japan Sumo Association and immediately apologised.
 He returned to win the next championship with a perfect record in September 1972.
 His final title came in March 1973, and his last challenge for a championship was in July of that year when he lost a playoff to veteran Kotozakura.

 After several more absences Kitanofuji announced his retirement at the age of 32 three days into the July 1974 tournament, acknowledging that there was now a new era being led by Wajima and Kitanoumi, both several years younger than himself.
 Kotozakura retired in the same week, and Kitanoumi was promoted to yokozuna after the tournament ended.
 Kitanofuji's total of ten tournament championships was, at the time, behind only Futabayama's 12 and Taiho's 32.